alevine/AutoUpload/README.md

 # AutoUpload
 Personal project to automatically handle converting xbox dvr clips to gifs and automatically uploading them to giphy.
+Written in Python 2.7.

 ## Requirements
 * [ffmpeg](https://ffmpeg.org/) installed on your machine (and added to path for Windows users)